Continually Updated Clinical Reference

 The most widely accepted etiologic theory centers on the prenasal space and fonticulus, which forms between the anterior wall of the nasal skeleton and the frontal and nasal bones.
 Should skin remain attached to fibrous tissues of the nasal capsule in the prenasal space or the fonticulus, epidermal appendages (or other components) may be encroached upon and surrounded by the developing bones, thereby forming a tract.
 Dural attachments also may exist, creating a tract between the nasal skin and the dura that passes through the prenasal space (toward the foramen cecum) or fonticulus.

-Clinical Presentation and Management
+Clinical presentation and management

-Dermoids may extend intracranially and should be differentiated from encephaloceles based on their lack of transillumination and inability to enlarge with crying.
-Diagnose with CT scan or MR imaging.
-Biopsy is contraindicated.
+Biopsy of dermoids is contraindicated.
 If infection ensues, it usually is limited to the sinus tract or cyst.
 Orbital/periorbital cellulitis, osteomyelitis, meningitis, or brain abscess may occur, however.

 Several radiologic findings may be noted (eg, fusiform swelling within the nasal septum, widening of the nasal vault, bifid septum, glabellar destruction, bony proliferation above cyst level, large ethmoidal cystic spaces).
 Enlargement of the foramen cecum with crista galli involvement or deformity may allude to intracranial extension.
-CT scan demonstrates the bony defect, and MRI differentiates the dermoid element from brain tissue.
+CT scan reveals the bony defect, and MRI differentiates the dermoid element from brain tissue.
 Treatment involves complete cyst and sinus tract excision.
-If an intracranial cyst exists, a combined craniofacial approach with neurosurgical consultation is required.
+[5] If an intracranial cyst exists, a combined craniofacial approach with neurosurgical consultation is required.
 Recurrence is attributed to incomplete excision.

-A unique and unusual extension of the dermoid tract into the frontal sinus has recently been reported.
+A unique and unusual extension of the dermoid tract into the frontal sinus has been reported.
 It required an osteoplastic flap to access the frontal sinus floor, combined with a local midline nasal incision at the sinus tract origin.

-Etiology and Embryogenesis
+Etiology and embryogenesis

 Gliomas are unencapsulated collections of glial cells situated outside the CNS.
 Possible theories of development include the following: (1) sequestration of glial tissue of the olfactory bulb entrapped during cribriform plate fusion; (2) ectopic neural tissue cells; (3) pinched encephalocele; and (4) inappropriate closure of the anterior neuropore (fonticulus frontalis), with failure of mesoderm to enter the region, resulting in inadequate bone formation.

-Clinical Presentation and Management
+Clinical presentation and management

 Intranasal gliomas are associated most often with middle turbinate or higher structures and may mimic nasal polyps.
 Combined intra/extranasal gliomas have a typical dumbbell shape with a connecting band.
 Fifteen percent of gliomas connect with the dura, either through the foramen cecum or through the fonticulus.
 Patients may present with unilateral nasal obstruction, unilateral nasal mass, epistaxis, or cerebrospinal rhinorrhea.
 Dystopia canthorum or hypertelorism is more common with extracranial lesions.
-Simultaneous bilateral digital compression on the internal jugular veins does not lead to distension of the mass (Furstenberg sign).
+Simultaneous bilateral digital compression on the internal jugular veins does not lead to distention of the mass (Furstenberg sign).
 Diagnosis is assisted with CT scan, which shows the bony defect, and with MR imaging, which highlights the soft tissue components.
 Avoid biopsy.
 Management consists of surgical excision of the mass.

 Extranasal gliomas can be approached through standard surgical excisions.
 Intranasal masses that do not extend intracranially may be approached through lateral rhinotomy.
 Gliomas that extend intracranially require neurosurgical intervention.
 Avoid recurrences by removal of all gliomatous tissue.

-Etiology and Embryogenesis
+Etiology and embryogenesis

 Encephaloceles signify the herniation of neural tissue through defects in the skull.
 They may contain meninges (meningocele) or brain matter and meninges (encephalomeningocele), or they may communicate with a ventricle (encephalomeningocystocele).
 Encephaloceles have an etiology similar to that of gliomas.
 No familial pattern has been demonstrated with these lesions.
 Association with other diseases (eg, Ehlers-Danlos syndrome, frontonasal dysplasia), however, may suggest a genetic component.

-Clinical Presentation and Management
+Clinical presentation and management

 Twenty percent of all encephaloceles occur in the cranium.
 Of those, 15% are nasal.
 Nasal encephaloceles can be divided into 2 types: sincipital (60%) and basal (40%).